ratreys/ratreys/README.md

 # Hi, I'm Rey — a frustrated web developer.

-Currently learning how to build BEAUTIFUL and FAST websites.
+Currently learning how to build websites with an emphasis on ACCESSIBILITY, READABILITY, and SPEED.
 I'm documenting what I learn at:
 \
 \
 [ReyOrtilla.me](http://reyortilla.me)